doobidoo/mcp-memory-dashboard/README.md

 1. Navigate to the **Search Memories** tab
 2. Enter your search query
 3. Click **Search** to find relevant memories
-4. Results show content, tags, and relevance scores
+4. Results show content, tags, similarity scores, and individual delete buttons (🗑️)
+5. Click the delete button on any memory for individual deletion with confirmation

+### Time-Based Recall
+1. Navigate to the **Recall by Time** tab
+2. **Quick Filters**: Click predefined buttons ([Today] [Yesterday] [Last Week] [Last Month] [Last 3 Months])
+3. **Free Text**: Enter custom time expressions like "2 days ago", "last summer", "this morning"
+4. Click **Recall** to find memories from that time period
+5. Results include individual delete buttons and similarity scores when applicable

 ### Managing Tags
 1. Navigate to the **Tag Management** tab
 2. Enter tags one by one in the input field and press Enter or click "Add Tag"
 3. Selected tags appear as visual chips with remove (×) buttons
 4. Remove unwanted tags by clicking the × on each chip
-5. Click **Delete Tags** to remove all memories containing any of the selected tags
+5. Click **Delete [N] Tags** to remove all memories containing any of the selected tags
 6. Use **Clear Selection** to remove all selected tags without deleting
 7. ⚠️ **Warning**: Uses OR logic - memories with ANY selected tag will be deleted

-### Dashboard Operations
+### Database Operations
-- **Refresh Stats**: Click the settings icon to reload statistics
+- **Refresh Stats**: Click the settings icon to reload statistics and see real query times
 - **Optimize Database**: Click the refresh icon to optimize performance
-- **Create Backup**: Click the save icon to create a timestamped backup
+- **Create Backup**: Click the save icon to create a timestamped backup with detailed feedback
+  - Success message shows: file path, size in MB, timestamp, and dismissible notification
+  - Example: "✅ Backup created successfully! 📁 Location: /path/to/backup_20250607_143025.tar.gz 📊 Size: 2.4 MB"

 ## 🏗️ Technical Architecture